 What are the Signs of Steroid Use?

-The most obvious sign of steroid use/abuse is larger than natural muscles, but as we mentioned earlier that’s not always a good indicator.
+The most obvious sign of steroid use/abuse is larger than natural muscles.
+However, as we mentioned earlier that’s not always a good indicator.

 Fast recovery from injuries, the ability to train at a much higher intensity than other gym goers and more frequently.
 Other signs of steroid abuse may be a little harder to spot.